Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

-A dead ash tree gains new being from its own barren limbs being carved into beads and amid a rich mixture of decaying leaves and insect carapaces, an African diaspora feminine archetype is seeded
+A dead ash tree gains new being from its own barren limbs carved into beads.

-Left: Daniel Minter’sHealing Language of Trees installation at the Lynden Sculpture Garden.
-Right: an illustration from Minter’s 2023 exhibition, A Blue: Daniel Minter and the Layered Narrative of Illustration
+Daniel Minter’sHealing Language of Trees installation at the Lynden Sculpture Garden and an illustration from Minter’s 2023 exhibition, A Blue: Daniel Minter and the Layered Narrative of Illustration

 Photos: courtesy of the artist.

-“If the Earth does not have everything that you need, it will reclaim you and recycle you,” says Daniel Minter.
+“If the Earth does not have everything that you need

 Recycling and revelation are factors in Minter’s own creative reclamations.